 “I really enjoy being able to take my work ... anywhere I go,” Lee said.
 “It just opens up an entire world to you, really.”
 Some people used the remote work flexibility enabled by the pandemic to work away from their home bases to visit family and friends or just explore new places.

-Yes, working in a radically different timezone from your boss can make it hard to communicate in real time — but not impossible, especially if you prepare for the trip in advance.
-Lee, for instance, has family in the United Kingdom, and often visits for months at a time, working from “home” all the while.
+Working in a radically different timezone from your boss can make it hard to communicate in real time — but it’s not impossible, especially if you prepare for the trip in advance.
+Lee, for instance, has family in the United Kingdom, and often visits for months at a time, working from remotely all the while.

 The Benefits of Working From Home for Companies

 Companies also have plenty to gain from embracing a work-from-home policy.
 Cutting down costs on office spaces and reducing employee turnover rates are a couple of the benefits of working from home that make this transition a worthwhile process for businesses.